Razoff/ada_website/index.md

 <p>Once we figured out that the media were polarized one of the question we asked ourselves was: Is the information evenly distributed ?
 This question is important since that it would show if the bias is local or global.
 And if it is global how can one country's belief influence the others.</p>

 <p>To highlight this matter we took advantages of the geographical informations provided by the dataset.
-The following interactive is showing how the information is unevenly distributed. </p>
+The following interactive map is showing how the information is unevenly distributed. </p>

-<iframe src="./assets/plot_high.html" frameborder="0" scrolling="no" height="720" width="960"></iframe>
+<iframe src="./assets/plot_high_2.html" frameborder="0" scrolling="no" height="720" width="960"></iframe>